Day trip from Kos to Bodrum: what to do in 1 day

 - Catch the ferry to Bodrum from Kos

 - Board the ferry back to Kos

-Quaint alley with colorful facades in Bodrum
+Quaint alley in the old town of Bodrum

 1. Catch the ferry to Bodrum from Kos

 If you want to spend a full day in Bodrum and make the most of your day trip, we recommend that you catch the morning ferry.
 If you’re heading to Bodrum for the nightlife, then the evening crossing is the one for you!

 Important: passengers over 6 years of age need to fill out a digital entry form to Turkey 72 hours before their trip.

 Luxury sailboats and yachts at the harbor of Bodrum in Turkey